marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

         }
     }

-The last thing to do, is to put all of this together, with some nice abstract class grouping the common methods.
+The last thing to do is to put all of this together, with some nice abstract class grouping the common methods.
 See this gist_ for complete implementation.

 .. _gist: https://gist.github.com/3710733